igor-nikiforov/ansible-role-sysctl/README.md

 ## Requirements

-This role developed and tested with following Ansible versions:
+This role was developed and tested with the following Ansible versions:

 | Name                                                   | Version         |
 |--------------------------------------------------------|-----------------|
 | [ansible](https://pypi.org/project/ansible/)           | ```>= 2.9.9```  |

-Other Ansible versions was not tested but will probably work.
+Other Ansible versions were not tested, but will probably work.

 ## Installation